-Everyone, everywhere has access to the practices of Yoga as a tools for active self-care and pain management.
+To globally inspire self-directed, self-led and self-sustaining communities, who experience low mobility, to use the practices of Yoga for active and preventative self-care and pain management.

 Yoga has been found to be effective in the prevention and management of spinal and musculoskeletal disorders.
 World Spine Care has launched the WSC Yoga Project to use yoga as a means of addressing the crippling impact of spinal disorders in underserved regions around the world.